ZcashFoundation/zebra/book/src/user/target-tier-policies.md

     target's value will take this limitation into account.
 - The target must build reliably in CI, for all components that Zebra's CI considers mandatory.
-- The approving teams may additionally require that a subset of tests pass in CI, such as enough to build a functional "hello world" program, `./x.py test --no-run`, or equivalent "smoke tests".
+- The Zebra team may additionally require that a subset of tests pass in CI, such as enough to build a functional "hello world" program, `./x.py test --no-run`, or equivalent "smoke tests".
 In particular, this requirement may apply if the tests in question provide substantial value via early detection